 monitor the relative changes in players' scores over the course of a multi-

-player game, and throw a rank_change
+player game, and throw a rank_change event whenever the current player

 moves into a new place.
 It is up to each game to decide how to handle it.